divilian/frozone/notes/decisions.md

 1. Everyone will use normal `ssh` to connect to the instance, not the `gcloud` set of tools that are theoretically more advanced but which are causing Stephen to rip his hair out.
+1. We can use ChatGPT to help us refine and even suggest fine-tuning data, and we don't think that's a problem.
+1. The highlight reels were a means to an end, we don't need to go through them anymore.
+1. We're missing our mid-November date.
+Go ahead and plan for post-Thanksgiving.